 .shock - Fotolia

-For IT admins, the maintenance of networking, storage and compute is an overwhelming task -- especially as data center technology becomes more complex.
-Fortunately, automation can ease the burden of tedious and time-consuming management tasks, leaving room for admins to focus on other projects.
+For IT admins, the maintenance networking, storage and compute is an overwhelming task -- especially as data center technology becomes more complex.
+Fortunately, automation can ease the burden tedious and time-consuming management tasks, leaving room for admins to focus on other projects.

-Data center operators can use automation practices and tools in a variety of a different ways, from network configuration to server documentation.
+Data center operators can use automation practices and tools in a variety a different ways, from network configuration to server documentation.
 Explore these five ways IT infrastructure automation can ease your day-to-day routine.

 Automate the network